Super Mario World: Release

-Re-releases
+Rereleases

 Luigi riding Yoshi during one of the game's early stages in the GBA re-release Super Mario World: Super Mario Advance 2.
 This version of the game features unique sprites for Luigi.

-The game was re-released in a special version of Super Mario All-Stars, Super Mario All-Stars + Super Mario World, as a pack-in game for the SNES in December 1994.
+Super Mario World was re-released in a special version of Super Mario All-Stars, Super Mario All-Stars + Super Mario World, as a pack-in game for the SNES in December 1994.
 All-Stars contains enhanced remakes of the first four Super Mario games released for the NES: Super Mario Bros., Super Mario Bros.
 2, Super Mario Bros.
 3 and Super Mario Bros.: The Lost Levels.
 In contrast to the other games in the collection, Super Mario World is largely identical to the original version, but Luigi's sprites were updated to make him a distinctive character rather than a palette swap of Mario.

 Super Mario World was ported to the Game Boy Advance as Super Mario World: Super Mario Advance 2 between 2001 and 2002.
 It features the same number of levels as the original, Luigi as a playable character in single player with his characteristic behaviour and appearance from Super Mario Bros.
 2, Game Link Cable support for four players in the Mario Bros.
 Classic mode, and the ability to save anywhere, rather than just after beating Ghost houses or Castles.
 Difficulty is lowered as being hit by an enemy no longer makes him lose all current power ups.
 Additionally, the alternate overworld map and enemy sprites that was normally unlocked by beating the Special World is now instead unlocked by finding every exit in each level.
 It received positive reviews; critics enjoyed its new inclusions and retention of the SNES original's "feel".
 GameSpot named it the best video game of February 2002.

 The SNES version was released on the Wii's Virtual Console in Japan on 2 December 2006, in the United States on 5 February 2007, and in Europe on 9 February 2007.
 It was released for the Wii U in North America and Japan on 26 April 2013, and in Europe on 27 April 2013, along with the full launch of the Wii U Virtual Console.
-On March 3, 2016, the game was released for the Virtual Console service of the New Nintendo 3DS.
+On 3 March 2016, it was released for the Virtual Console service of the New Nintendo 3DS.
 Super Mario World was also one of the 21 SNES games included in the Super NES Classic Edition released in September 2017.
-On 5 September 2019, Nintendo released Super Mario World on their Nintendo Classics service as a launch title, followed by the Super Mario Advance 2 version on 25 May 2023.
+On 5 September 2019, Nintendo released Super Mario World on their Nintendo Classics service as a launch game, followed by the Super Mario Advance 2 version on 25 May 2023.